Entropis Benchmark Suite

 Fail: CV < 1% (calculator-like, deterministic)

-Result: 9-53% CV across platforms (PASS)
+Result: CV significantly above threshold (PASS)

 Critical Dynamics